Statistics Project and Dissertation STATS5029P

 ■ check the validity of the assumptions underpinning their chosen methods;

-■ explain clearly the implications and limitations of the analysis;
+■ identify and explain clearly the limitations of the analysis and future work;

-■ present the work of the project in the form of a written report in a well-structured, precise and clear manner;
+■ write up their results in the form of a report, in a well-structured, precise and clear manner;

 Minimum Requirement for Award of Credits

 Students must submit at least 75% by weight of the components (including examinations) of the course's summative assessment.